mauritssilvis/darts/cli/java/README.md

 ##### Any out

-To allow for final darts of any score, use the following command:
+To allow for final darts of any score, use a command of the following form:

 ```shell
 darts checkouts -j any 1 4